4d/docs/docs/FormEditor/objectLibrary.md

 ### Opening an object library

-A given object library can only be opened by one database at a time.
-However, several different libraries can be opened in the same database.
+A given object library can only be opened by one project at a time.
+However, several different libraries can be opened in the same project.

 To open a custom object library, select **Open>Object Library...** command in the 4D **File** menu or tool bar.
 A standard open file dialog box appears, which allows you to select the object library to open.
 You can select the following file types:
 - **.4dproject**